Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Introduction

 \section{Introduction}

-Modern airborne \& spaceborne imaging spectrometers such as the Airborne Visible-Infrared Imaging Spectrometer-Next Generation (\ANG) \citep{hamlin_imaging_2011,chapman_spectral_2019}, the Global Airborne Observatory (\GAO) \citep{asner_carnegie_2007,asner_carnegie_2012}, the Earth surface Mineral dust source InvesTigation (\EMIT) \citep{green_earth_2020}, and Carbon Mapper Coalition's Tanager-1 \citep{zandbergen2023preliminary} capture finely-sampled observations with spectral resolution sufficient to detect GreenHouse Gas (GHG) emissions with discriminative absorptions in the Visible to ShortWave InfraRed (VSWIR) and spatial resolution sufficient to resolve meter-scale surface infrastructure elements.
+Modern airborne \& spaceborne imaging spectrometers such as the Airborne Visible-Infrared Imaging Spectrometer-Next Generation (\ANG) \citep{hamlin_imaging_2011,chapman_spectral_2019}, the Global Airborne Observatory (\GAO) \citep{asner_carnegie_2007,asner_carnegie_2012}, the Earth surface Mineral dust source InvesTigation (\EMIT) \citep{green_earth_2020}, and Carbon Mapper Coalition's Tanager-1 \citep{zandbergen2023preliminary} capture finely-sampled observations with spectral resolution sufficient to detect GreenHouse Gas (GHG) emissions with discriminative absorptions in the Visible to ShortWave InfraRed (VSWIR) and spatial resolution sufficient to \jake{attribute emissions to specific infrastructure elements.}

 While current sensor platforms equipped with modern GHG retrieval approaches yield products that are valuable for plume identification and site-specific emissions quantification tasks, they are also prone to generating false enhancements.
 The presence of these false enhancements has to date prevented the operational deployment of fully automated plume detection and localization tasks.